How to Set and Succeed with Your New Year Career Resolutions

 You are either going to want to continue doing something, stop doing something or start doing something new.
 This is known as stop start goal setting and it’s a good idea to put these all down on one sheet.
 For example, you might want to stop staying so late at work and spend more time with the family.
 You may want to move into a managerial role in the company that you’re working for.

-Make it highly specific and list a mission statement for each goal.
+Make it highly specific and list a mission statement for each career goal.

-3. Break Your Goals Down Into Achievable Chunks
+3. Break Your Career Goals Down Into Achievable Chunks

 This is the area that many people find difficult.
 What you ideally want is a goal that moves you forward but which is achievable and realistic.
 The more you find a certain goal challenging the more you need to break it down into smaller chunks.
 Order your goals in a way that you think makes sense, whether it’s stretching across just a couple of months or over the entire year.